 What is Duetact?

 Duetact can cause or worsen congestive heart failure.
-Stop using this medicine and call your doctor at once if you have shortness of breath (even with mild exertion), swelling, or rapid weight gain.
+Call your doctor at once if you have shortness of breath (even with mild exertion), swelling, or rapid weight gain.

 Before taking this medicine